 SSI has two programs, one for adults and one for children (up to age 18).

 Adults: To qualify for SSI benefits, you must have an impairment that prevents you from working on a regular and sustained basis.
-In addition, you must have very low income, resources and assets; to be exact, you cannot have more than $2,000 in assets.
-Spousal rules are in place as well; if you are married, your spouse must also have very low income, resources, and assets.
+In addition, you must have very low income, resources, and assets; to be exact, you cannot have more than $2,000 in assets.
+Spousal rules are in place as well; if you are married, your spouse must also have a very low income, resources, and assets.
 A couple may not have more than $3,000 in assets.

 In 2015, the federal payment was $733/month for an individual and $1,100/month for a couple.
 However, the amount depends on several factors, including your living arrangements.